Celebrating Modern Foreign Languages in our School

-Children in Year 1 and Year 2 are taught French basic vocabulary through songs, speaking and listening activities and whole class sessions which is planned in line with the National Curriculum for Key Stage 2 and our Rising Stars Scheme of work.
+Children in Foundation scheme, Year 1 and Year 2 are taught French basic vocabulary through songs, speaking and listening activities and whole class sessions which is planned to give them a fantastic start to their formal French learning as the progress into KS2.

 Key Stage 2

 Children are taught French in small sessions up to twice a week.
-We are following the Rising Stars Scheme of work which has been created in line with the National Curriculum.
+We are following the Kapow scheme of work which has been created in line with the National Curriculum (see long term plan below).
 The National Curriculum which states the children need to know how to do the following by the end of Key Stage 2:

 - listen attentively to spoken language and show understanding by joining in and responding